corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/api/ledger/utxo-ledger/vault-queries.md

 `custom_representation`
 `-> 'com.r3.corda.demo.TestState'`

-Selects the top level JSON field called `com.r3.corda.demo.TestState` from the JSON object in the `custom_representation` DB column.
+Selects the top-level JSON field called `com.r3.corda.demo.TestState` from the JSON object in the `custom_representation` database column.

 Example JSON would look like this: